ietf-wg-acme/acme/draft-ietf-acme-acme.md

 --- abstract

-Public Key Infrastructure X.509 (PKIX) certificates are used for a number of purposes, the most significant of which is the authentication of domain names.
+Public Key Infrastructure using X.509 (PKIX) certificates are used for a number of purposes, the most significant of which is the authentication of domain names.
 Thus, certification authorities (CAs) in the Web PKI are trusted to verify that an applicant for a certificate legitimately represents the domain name(s) in the certificate.
-Today, this verification is done through a collection of ad hoc mechanisms.
+As of this writing, this verification is done through a collection of ad hoc mechanisms.
 This document describes a protocol that a CA and an applicant can use to automate the process of verification and certificate issuance.
 The protocol also provides facilities for other certificate management functions, such as certificate revocation.

-RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH: The source for this draft is maintained in GitHub.
-Suggested changes should be submitted as pull requests at
-<https://github.com/ietf-wg-acme/acme>.
-Instructions are on that page as well.
-Editorial changes can be managed in GitHub, but any substantive change should be discussed on the ACME mailing list (acme@ietf.org).

 --- middle